 The good news is, of course, that the Samba file sharing error has already been corrected.
 The bad news is that you may be using Samba without knowing it.
 In this case, there may be no way to fix the vulnerability.

 Where?
 How?
-If you have one device network attached storage (NAS) to store your files, documents, paid bills, or your family photos, you are likely running Samba, the open-source file and print server.
-It is commonly used in these devices and the companies that make them are not known for updating them quickly.
-Sometimes they don't at all…
+If you have a networked storage device (NAS) for storing your files, documents, paid bills, or family photos, you're likely to run Samba, the open-source file and print server.
+It is commonly used on these devices and the companies that manufacture them are not known for their quick updates.
+Sometimes they don't and they don't at all…

-Here we have to mention that security gap CVE-2017-7494, has been around for seven years.
-The bug started with Samba 3.5.0, which was released on March 10, 2010.
-All versions since then (yes all versions) including the latest version, 4.6.4, are vulnerable to this remote error access code execution to intruders.
+Here we have to mention that security gap CVE-2017-7494has been there for seven years now.
+The error started from Samba 3.5.0, which was released on 10 March of 2010.
+All versions since then (including all versions) including the latest 4.6.4 are vulnerable to this error that gives remote code execution access to intruders.

 Bad news does not stop here.
 While Samba 4.6.4, 4.5.10, and 4.4.14 have already been released as security versions to fix the problem, you will need to manually correct the older versions of Samba.